Benkoff/TestDocs/other/style_guide/README.md

 <h4 id="s7.3.5-author-tag-before-annotation">7.3.5 Code authors and major contributors</h4>

 <p>To mark the name of the person who created the class or the names of major contributors Javadoc
 @Author tag or equivalent constuctions are used.
-Such text should be enclosed as a multi-line comment and placed before the class annotation with no blank lines between.</p>
+Such text should be enclosed as a Javadoc multi-line comment and placed before the class annotation with no blank lines between.</p>

 <p>Examples:</p>